otrv4/otrv4/otrv4.md

 Therefore, the shared session state (Φ) is any session-specific protocol state available to both parties in the higher-level protocol.
-For example, in XMPP, it will be the node and domain identifiers of the Jabber identifier, e.g.
+For example, in XMPP, it will be the node and domain parts of the Jabber identifier, e.g.
 `alice@jabber.net`.

 ### OTR Error Messages